 - Central diabetes insipidus.
-Damage to the pituitary gland or hypothalamus from surgery, a tumor, a head injury or an illness can cause central diabetes insipidus by affecting the usual production, storage and release of ADH.
-An inherited genetic disease can also cause this condition.
+Damage to the pituitary gland or hypothalamus from surgery, a tumor, head injury or illness can cause central diabetes insipidus by affecting the usual production, storage and release of ADH.
+An inherited genetic disease also can cause this condition.

 The defect may be due to an inherited (genetic) disorder or a chronic kidney disorder.
 Certain drugs, such as lithium or antiviral medications such as foscarnet (Foscavir), also can cause nephrogenic diabetes insipidus.

 - Gestational diabetes insipidus.
 Gestational diabetes insipidus is rare.
 It occurs only during pregnancy when an enzyme made by the placenta destroys ADH in the mother.